-- 106. (1) The regulations may declare a foreign country to be a Convention country for the purposes of this Act. - (2) If: - (a) the regulations declare that, under the terms of a treaty subsisting between 2 or more Convention countries, an application made for the registration of a trademark in one of those countries is equivalent to an application made in another of those countries; and - (b) an application for the registration of a trademark is made in one of those Convention countries;

-then, for the purposes of this Act, an application for the registration of the trademark is taken to have also been made in the other Convention country or in each of the other Convention countries (as the case may be).
+- 107. (1) The regulations may declare a foreign country to be a Convention country for the purposes of this Act. - (2) If: - (a) the regulations declare that, under the terms of a treaty subsisting between 2 or more Convention countries, an application made for the registration of a trademark in one of those countries is equivalent to an application made in another of those countries; and then, for the purposes of this Act, an application for the registration of the trademark is taken to have also been made in the other Convention country or in each of the other Convention countries (as the case may be).